 Purchasing Your Coatimundi

 If you buy from a USDA licensed breeder, it's illegal not to, so carefully research their reputation.
 Know where your pet is coming from and how old it is.
 Ideally, a pet coatimundi should be born in captivity and should be comfortable interacting with human beings.
-When visiting the breeder, spend some time with your proposed pet.
-Check to see that it appears healthy, with bright eyes, a shiny coat, and plenty of energy.
+When visiting the breeder, spend some time with the coati.
+Check to see that it appears healthy and has bright eyes, a shiny coat, and plenty of energy.
 Just as importantly, be sure that you are comfortable with the animal you are about to adopt, as you will be spending a great deal of time, money, and energy on your new pet.

 Similar Pets to the Coatimundi